 Who you are as a Person Matters in a DUI

-If you look online for a Detroit-area DUI lawyer, you will learn soon enough that examining and challenging the evidence is a critical component of handling a DUI case.
+If you look online for a Michigan DUI lawyer in the Greater-Detroit-area, you will quickly learn that examining and challenging the evidence is a critical component of handling a DUI case.
 Every DUI attorney talks about that.

 One thing missing from all that talk, however, is any mention of the importance of you, as a person.
 Who you are, and what you are all about, matters a lot in a Michigan drunk driving charge.

 What about who you are, deep inside, as a person?
 What about having spent your whole life as a law-abiding, hard-working taxpayer?

-Doesn’t it matter, if you’re facing a criminal charge for the first time in your life, that you are a good person, have a job and otherwise obey the law?
-Shouldn’t that count for something?
+Doesn’t it matter, if you’re facing a criminal charge for the first time in your life, that you are a good person, have a job, and otherwise obey the law?

 What about everything else you’ve done right in life?
 What about your values as a person?

-• Has the DUI arrest really stressed you out?What Do You Think and How Do You Feel About Your DUI?
+• Has the DUI arrest really stressed you out?• What Do You Think and How Do You Feel About Your DUI?